 Simultaneously, society appears more sceptical towards scientific facts than before.
-Politicians, opinion makers and the general public may have trouble recognizing fact from fiction, and ‘alternative facts’ are used to support different agendas.
-Important issues are, for example, climate change, nature conservation, human migration, food safety, income inequality and medical issues such as child vaccination and the spread of the corona virus.
-Politicians, administrators and commercial parties can be selective in what they accept as fact, or may even actively manipulate the way results of scientific research are presented.
-There is also increasing pressure on scientists to adjust reports on sensitive issues to the liking of policy makers.
+This has been especially visible in the latest developments regarding the coronavirus, in which the public is asked to trust in the science being delivered to them in the form of containment measures or vaccines, and a growing number of people find these to not be trustworthy enough.
+Politicians, opinion makers and the general public may have trouble recognising fact from fiction and ‘alternative facts’ are used to support different agendas.
+Important issues include climate change, nature conservation, child vaccination, food safety, human migration, income inequality and medical issues such as the recent spread of the coronavirus.
+Politicians, administrators and commercial parties can be selective in what they accept as fact, or may sometimes actively manipulate the way results of scientific research are presented.

-The conference focuses on two themes that are crucial for the credibility and impact of science in society:
+The symposium focuses on two themes that are crucial for the credibility and impact of science in society:

-In a two-day program on the 1st and 2nd of November 2021, these issues will be covered by experts in their fields in plenary lectures as well as interactive workshops and debates.
-Confirmed speakers are John Ioannidis, Heather Douglas, Eric-Jan Wagenmakers, Kees Schuyt, among others.
-Additionally, the well-known TV presenter Arjen Lubach will do an interactive ‘College Tour’.
+In a one-day program on the 1st of November 2021 in Groningen, these issues will be covered by experts in their fields in plenary lectures as well as interactive workshops.
+Confirmed speakers include John Ioannidis, Eric-Jan Wagenmakers and others.

 'Nothing but the Truth'

-BCN conference on trust and truth in science
+BCN symposium on trust and truth in science